prismicio/slice-machine/README.md

 <!-- [![Codecov][codecov-src]][codecov-href] -->

-As a developer tool, the main goal of Slicemachine is to perfect the process of working with a CMS while developing components locally.
+As a developer tool, the main goal of Slice Machine is to perfect the process of working with a CMS while developing components locally.

 ### 1. Build reusable website sections
-We call them slices.
-Create and iterate on these sections from your own project, without going back & forth with a remote content editor.
+We call them Slices.
+Create and iterate on your Slices within your codebase, without going back and forth to a web app.

-It takes a few seconds to generate components and their data models.
-Everything is then stored and versioned right inside your code.
+It takes a few seconds to generate components with corresponding data models.
+Everything is stored and versioned right inside your code.

 ### 2. Preview your components locally
-While you build your components, you probably want to preview them.
-Slicemachine generates always up-to-date mocks that can be imported in the context of your page.
-Without querying any remote content!
+While you build your components, you'll need to preview them.
+Slice Machine generates updated mocks to display content in the context of your app — without querying any remote content.

-If you already use Storybook, Slicemachine generates stories for each of your slices.
-Once your library of slices is ready, publish it to get opinions from your team!
+If you already use Storybook, Slice Machine generates stories for each of your Slices.

 ### 3. Ship your library to a page builder
-Once you're done iterating with your components locally, publish them to Prismic.
-You get a full-fledged online content editor, tailored to your components data models.
-Content editors can preview slices from there and create pages without any help!
+Once you're done creating your components locally, publish them to Prismic.
+You get a full-fledged online content editor, tailored to your components' data models.
+Content editors can preview Slices from there and create pages without any help!

 ## Install